- Key Documents

 - DCED Case Studies: In particular, see palm oil production in Thailand with GTZ, and maize production in Bangladesh, with Katalyst.

-5) Capturing wider changes in the system or market
+4) Capturing wider change in the system or market

 Traditionally, programmes aim to directly improve the lives of aid recipients.
 For example, they may distribute seeds, provide healthcare, or sponsor education.
 However, this type of assistance is limited; it will only benefit the direct recipient of the aid.
 Moreover, it is frequently unsustainable, as it ceases when the project ends.